junjiemars/tlor/README.md

 3. debug: `rel/tlor/bin/tlor console`

 ## What's you can do
-1. register: register new user
+1. Register new user
-2. publish: publish to the owner node with any content
+2. Publish to the owner node with any content
-3. say_to: say to somebody just in time
+3. Say to somebody just in time
-4. some else your can find it yourself
+4. Something else your want it then found it